-Eclampsia: Eclampsia, a life-threatening complication of pregnancy, results when a pregnant woman diagnosed with preeclampsia (high blood pressure and protein in the urine) develops the symptoms of seizures or coma.
+Eclampsia, a life-threatening complication of pregnancy, and results when a pregnant woman diagnosed with preeclampsia (high blood pressure and protein in the urine) develops the symptoms of seizures or coma.
 Causes of eclampsia are unknown.
-Treatment is delivery of the baby.
+Signs and symptoms of eclampsia include:

 Must Read Articles: